HPE Application Lifecycle Management

 Shortcut keys.
 To focus on the module menu options, use ALT.

 Service Test Management.
 The Service Test Management module is no longer included with ALM.
-For more information, see HP Software Self-solve knowledge base article KM00748092.
+For more information, see HPE Software Self-solve knowledge base article KM00748092.

 After enabling an extension in Site Administration, its associated test type is not available from the test type list in ALM.